 Because of our anticipated holdings in United States real property interests following the completion of the Transactions, we believe we will be and will remain a "United States real property holding corporation" for United States federal income tax purposes.
 As a result, a non-U.S. holder (as defined in "Certain Material U.S. Federal Income Tax Considerations") generally will be subject to United States federal income tax on any gain realized on a sale or disposition of shares of our common stock unless our common stock is regularly traded on an established securities market and such non-U.S. holder did not actually or constructively hold more than 5% of our common stock at any time during the shorter of (a) the five-year period preceding the date of the sale or disposition and (b) the non-U.S. holder's holding period in such stock.
 In addition, if our common stock is not regularly traded on an established securities market, a purchaser of the stock generally will be required to withhold and remit to the Internal Revenue Services (the "IRS") 10% of the purchase price.
-A non-U.S. holder also will be required to file a United States federal income tax return for any taxable year in which it realizes a gain from the disposition of our common stock that is subject to United States federal income tax.
-We anticipate that our common stock will be regularly traded on an established securities market following this offering.
+A non-U.S. holder also will be required to file a United States federal income tax.
+We anticipate that our common stock will be regularly traded on an established securities market.

+following this offering.
 However, no assurance can be given in this regard and no assurance can be given that our common stock will remain regularly traded in the future.
 Non-U.S. holders should consult their tax advisors concerning the consequences of disposing of shares of our common stock.